guillermooo/sublime-undocs/source/reference/build_systems.rst

 *****************************

-Build systems will look for executables in your :const:`PATH`, unless you specify an absolute path to the executable.
+Build systems will look for executables in your :const:`PATH`.
 Therefore, your :const:`PATH`
 variable must be correctly set.

 On some operating systems,
 the value of :const:`PATH`
 may vary between terminal windows and graphical applications.
-Thus, in your build system,
-even if the command you are using works in the command line, it may not work from Sublime Text.
-This is due to user profiles in shells.
+Thus, depending how you start Sublime Text, the build system may or may not work.

 To solve this issue,
-make sure you set the desired :const:`PATH` so that graphical applications such as Sublime Text can find it.
+make sure you set the :const:`PATH` so that graphical applications such as Sublime Text can find it.
 See the links below
 for more information.

-Alternatively, you can use the ``path`` key in ``.sublime-build`` files to override the :const:`PATH` used to locate the executable specified in ``cmd``.
+Alternatively, you can use the ``path`` option in a ``.sublime-build`` file to override the :const:`PATH` used to locate the executable specified in ``cmd``.
-This new value for :const:`PATH` will be in effect only as long as your build system is running.
-After that, the old :const:`PATH` will be restored.
+This will not alter your system's :const:`PATH`.

 .. seealso::